-For permanent residence based on a financial investment in the United States, USCIS may issue a conditional green card.
+For permanent residence based on a financial investment in the United States, USCIS may also issue a conditional green card.
 You are given conditional resident status on the day you are lawfully admitted to the United States for a two-year period.

 You must file Form I-829, Petition by Entrepreneur to Remove Conditions, to remove the conditions on your permanent resident status.
 Form I-829 must be filed within 90 days before the second anniversary of your admission to the United States as a conditional resident.

 Failure to Remove Conditions on Conditional Green Card

 If you do not file Form I-751 as required, you will automatically lose your conditional permanent resident status as of the second anniversary of the date you were granted conditional status.
 As a result, you will become removable from the United States.